Code-Institute-Submissions/DanJtl-gladiatorking-devlog_AprResub/README.md

 ## **Credits** ##
 ---
-In order to have time to do a large project like this in such a short time, I had to follow the Code Institutes guide to be able to finish this website - and get it up and running without problems.
+In order to have time to do a large project like this in such a short time, I had to follow the Code Institute's guide (big credit) to be able to finish this website - and get it up and running without problems.

-Credit to my brother Jimmy Junttila for working with me alongside the project.
+Credit to my brother Jimmy Junttila for working with me along the project.

+Credit to the Code Institute's tutor support - for helping me out.

-To complete this blog I used Code Institutes student template: https://github.com/Code-Institute-Org/gitpod-full-template
+To complete this blog I used Code Institute's student template: https://github.com/Code-Institute-Org/gitpod-full-template

 ### **Images** ###
 Pictures is taken from: https://www.canva.com/